deepdas2607/FitPulse/README.md

 ## 📌 Final Note

-FitPulse is not just a fitness app.
-It is a **preventive, intelligent, and safety-first wellness companion** built using AI.
+FitPulse is not just a fitness app — it is a **preventive, intelligent, safety-first wellness companion**.

 > **That’s how we’re shaping FitPulse to be intelligent and safe.**